 This module computes power and sample size for hypothesis tests of the difference, ratio, or odds ratio of two independent proportions.
-The term null case in the chapter title refers to the value of the null hypothesis.
 The test statistics analyzed by this procedure assume that the difference between the two proportions is zero or their ratio is one under the null hypothesis.
 The non-null (offset) case is discussed in another procedure.
 This procedure computes and compares the power achieved by each of several test statistics that have been proposed.